Isra’ wal Mi’raj – All you wanted to know (part 2)

 It is very significant that all our commands came through Jibril, with the exception of salah, which was given directly to the Prophet Muhammad (peace be on him) without any third party.
-It is no coincidence, that the Salah is our 1-2-1 communication with Allah without intermediary.
+It is no coincidence, that the Salah is our 1-to-1 communication with Allah without intermediary.

 It is the highest form of worship.
 ALL of the prophets participated in the salah for the relationship with Allah has always been through salah.

 The ascension of the soul